 The concentration of pathogens in hog waste (deemed a biohazard) is 10 to 100 times greater than human waste.

 For every household in the country, 20 tons of livestock manure are produced annually, and dairy farms are the single largest source of water pollution, as their pollutants cauterize waterways and kill fish.

-Beef grown in the rainforest destroys 20-30 plant species, 100 insect species, and dozens of bird, mammal, and reptile species.
+Grass-fed beef grown in the rainforest destroys 20-30 plant species, 100 insect species, and dozens of bird, mammal, and reptile species.

 If Indonesians started eating as much beef, per capita, as the U.S. does, 280 million acres of Indonesian forests would be cleared (for raising cattle) in 3.5 years.
 The entire Costa Rican rainforests would be cleared, in 1 year, if the population began eating beef at the rate Americans do.

 If no government subsidies were involved, the real cost of a hamburger would be $20.

 I hope you’ve been enlightened by some of the statistics and facts presented in John Robbins’ The Food Revolution that impressed me, 20 years ago, to dramatically curtail the animal products and the food choices I eat and serve to my family.